 The memorial hall was completed in May of 1972, and the design of the building was chosen through a nationwide contest.
 There is a small museum at the memorial hall that celebrates the life of Dr. Sun Yat-sen – it is quite informative and includes some of his personal items.

-The memorial hall hosts a number of art and theater performances throughout the year.
+The memorial hall hosts several art and theater performances throughout the year.
 If you’re lucky enough to be visiting on a day there is a performance, it is well worth checking it out.

 Outside the memorial hall, there is a gorgeous flower bed that is the perfect place to snag an Instagram picture to make all your friends and family jealous!